Twenty-Five Centuries of the Same Idea

 Freud: the neural networks he abandoned

-1. Sigmund Freud, trained as a neurologist, writes “Project for a Scientific Psychology.”
+- Sigmund Freud, trained as a neurologist, writes “Project for a Scientific Psychology.”
 He draws actual neural network diagrams.
-He proposes “contact barriers” between neurons — eleven years before Charles Sherrington coins the word “synapse.”
+He proposes “contact barriers” between neurons — two years before Charles Sherrington coins the word “synapse.”
 He theorizes three types of neurons: phi (perception), psi (memory), omega (consciousness).
 He describes synaptic learning as the basis of memory, anticipating Long-Term Potentiation by almost a century.

 He’s trying to explain how flesh becomes mind.
 How the observer observes itself.
 The same question McCulloch will ask.
 The same approach — neural networks, formal logic applied to biology.